 In addition to those experiences, I have mentored and advised myriad entrepreneurs and startups, have guest lectured at local B-schools, and have worked with local venture firms on everything from investments and portfolio due-diligence to recruitment and M&A.

-I live in the suburbs of Boston with my wife Kathy, who has a PhD in Psychology but spends most of her time at The Rashi School, where she is President of the Board of Directors.
+I live in the suburbs of Boston with my wife Kathy, who has a PhD in Psychology but spends most of her time at The Rashi School, where she was President of the Board of Directors.
 We have three kids: Sophie (19), Mayta (18), and Zev (16).